 Round Fluted Pan Recipes

 Sometimes you’ll hear the term fluted vs. bundt, it is basically the same thing.
 PotatO potAto if you know what I mean.
-It isn’t just dessert you can make with this, we have even cooked bundt pan stuffing and bread in a bundt pan in it!
+It isn’t just dessert you can make with this, we have even cooked stuffing in one, and bread in a bundt pan in it!
 Ok so I said I would share a few other favorites, a few others are;

 - If you have leftover ripe naners you should make our banana bread bundt cake recipe.
-Great for breakfast and/or dessert.
+Great for breakfast and/or dessert using sour cream or yogurt to make it extra moist.

 - We have an egg, bacon and cheese Instant Pot breakfast bundt you can try too with the little 7″ version.